Aparnap2/IG_realestate/Detailed_Codebase_vs_PRD_Mapping_Report.md

+PRD Alignment Analysis and Exact File/Function Mapping **Status: Phase 4 - Documentation and Tracking** **Last Updated:** 2025-10-15
+**Implementation Status:** ✅ COMPLETED (Phases 1-3)

-PRD Alignment Analysis and Exact File/Function Mapping Below is a precise gap analysis and a file/function-level implementation plan to align the codebase with the PRD: “Vertical Real Estate Revenue Acceleration Platform.”
-Each PRD section maps to current code, gaps, and exact actions (files/functions) so a coding agent can implement without re-reading the repo.
+Below is a precise analysis of how the codebase aligns with the PRD: "Vertical Real Estate Revenue Acceleration Platform."
+Each PRD section maps to current code implementation, test coverage, and any remaining gaps.

 0) High-Level Architecture Alignment
 Current core